-The modulators are fabricated from either X-cut or Z-cut LiNbO $3$ (see the example diagrams to the right).
-X-cut intensity modulators employ a symmetrical design that provides low frequency-chirp in the modulated signal, while Z-cut intensity modulators provide more efficient modulation (i.e., lower V{π} or half-wave voltage) at the expense of higher frequency-chirp.
+The modulators are fabricated from either X-cut or Z-cut LiNbO3 (see the example diagrams to the right).
+X-cut intensity modulators employ a symmetrical design that provides low frequency-chirp in the modulated signal, while Z-cut intensity modulators provide more efficient modulation (i.e., lower V{π} or halfwave voltage) at the expense of higher frequency-chirp.
 Phase modulators are only offered as Z-cut devices because their single optical path does not benefit from the symmetry of the X-cut design.
+The IQ modulator fully exploits the advantages of symmetry as an X-cut device.